Repo-Factory/Processor-Simulator/README.md

 ## Compiling ##
 To compile I use a build system called colcon.
 If you don't have this build system you can still compile with the CMakeLists.txt
 For each simulator, you would have to go into the directory it is in.
 We'll use the stack as an example.

+    cd stack

 Then follow these commands.

     mkdir build
     cd build